locustio/locust/docs/writing-a-locustfile.rst

 A User's :py:attr:`wait_time <locust.User.wait_time>` method is an optional attribute used to determine how long a simulated user should wait between executing tasks.
-If no :py:attr:`wait_time <locust.User.wait_time>` is specified, a new task will be executed as soon as one finishes.
+If no :py:attr:`wait_time <locust.User.wait_time>` is specified, the next task will be executed as soon as one finishes.

 There are three built in wait time functions:

 * :py:attr:`constant <locust.wait_time.constant>` for a fixed amount of time

 * :py:attr:`between <locust.wait_time.between>` for a random time between a min and max value

-* :py:attr:`constant_pacing <locust.wait_time.constant_pacing>` for an adaptive time that ensures the task runs (at most) once every X seconds

 For example, to make each user wait between 0.5 and 10 seconds between every task execution: